New Year’s Resolution: Get Financially Fit

 It’s important to understand where your money is going.
 Insurance payments and what you’re actually covered for can be easily overlooked when evaluating your finances.
 Having an understanding of what is covered and what needs to be covered can help protect you and your family as well as unnecessary spending.

 4. Prepare Your Taxes

 Were you stressed out last tax time?
-Start earlier rather than later could help avoid unnecessary stress.
-With many free options to store receipts for deductions electronically, explore what applications will suit your lifestyle best to avoid a mad rush come June 2020.
+Starting earlier rather than later could help avoid unnecessary stress.
+With many free options to store receipts for deductions electronically, explore what applications will suit your lifestyle best to avoid a mad rush come June 2022.

 5. Getting Rid of Debt

 Are you drowning under debt that isn’t serving your financial goals?
 Being aware of where you are can help you know where you want to be.
 Getting a good understanding of what debt you are currently dealing with and creating a plan to reduce debt that may be putting a damper on your financial goals may make a big difference.